Venture capital firms evaluate thousands of investment opportunities per year.

 3. Ask your service providers for their expertise

-Service providers (lawyers, banks, brokers, accountants, more traditional salespeople, etc.) are an often-overlooked source of referrals.
+Service providers (lawyers, banks, brokers, accountants, more traditional salespeople, etc.) are an often overlooked source of referrals.
 They’re valuable because, as non-investment professionals in your firm’s network, they’re also likely familiar with the industries you’re investing in.

 With their parallel knowledge and expertise, service providers have access to a broad sample size of trends and connections that can be useful for both deal sourcing and due diligence.
 Keeping these relationships warm means you can quickly tap into them when needed.

-One way to automate this is to set up reminders to check in with your service provider on their book of business.
+One way to automate this is to set up reminders to check in with your service providers on their book of business.
 By proactively staying on their radar, you can increase the chance that they’ll reach out if they start working with a new client in your wheelhouse.

 4. Network your way to high-quality deal flow